Hard Money Difference

 Hard Money Advantage

-A great investment opportunity often comes with a seller who needs to close fast.
+How many times do you see a property go under contract only to be back on the market due to the buyer’s financing falling through?
+A great investment opportunity often comes with a seller who does not want to dilly dally.
+They want to sell their home fast and without financing contingencies.
 An all-cash offer is hard to compete with — unless you are working with a hard money lender.
-Because of their speed, hard money loans are widely considered equivalent to all-cash offers.
+Because of their speed and their streamlined underwriting, hard money loans are widely considered equivalent to all-cash offers.

 Hard Money Advantage

 Hard money lending might be a niche industry, but it encompasses many different players.
-They range from private individuals with finite amount of money to lend to large firms called institutional investors looking to park their expansive portfolios.
+They range from private individuals with a limited amount of money to lend to large firms called institutional investors looking to park their expansive portfolios.
 Others might not have their own money to lend and will broker your business for an additional fee.
-While each type of those firms has its own pluses and minuses, we believe that working with a private hard money lender that is direct and local offers the best of both worlds.
+While each type of firm has its pluses and minuses, we believe that working with a private hard money lender that is direct and local offers the best of both worlds.